An in-depth report on the causes, diagnosis, treatment, and prevention of ovarian cancer.

 Preventive Strategies for Women at High Risk

-Women with a strong family history of ovarian or related cancers should discuss preventive strategies with their health care providers.
+Women with a strong family history of ovarian or related cancers should discuss preventive strategies with their providers.

-Your health care provider can screen you using a questionnaire that evaluates your family and personal medical history, and other factors.
-If your provider decides you are at risk, you may be referred to a genetic counselor who can review your history and discuss with you whether you should be tested for the BRCA1 and BRCA2 mutations, or for other genetic mutations that may be present.
+Your provider can screen you using a questionnaire that evaluates your family and personal medical history, and other factors.
+If your provider decides you are at risk, you may be referred to a genetic counselor who can review your history and discuss with you whether you should be tested for the BRCA1 and BRCA2 mutations, or for other genetic mutations that may be present and are also associated with increased risks.

 The genetic test uses DNA from a blood or saliva sample to check for these mutations.
 A positive test means that the mutations are present.
 It does not, however, mean that a woman will definitely develop ovarian or breast cancer.

-Removal of Ovaries (Oophorectomy): Surgical removal of the ovaries, called oophorectomy, significantly reduces the risk for ovarian cancer.
+Surgical removal of the ovaries called oophorectomy, significantly reduces the risk for ovarian cancer.
 When it is used to prevent cancer, the procedure is called a prophylactic oophorectomy.

 Bilateral oophorectomy is the removal of both ovaries.
 Bilateral salpingo-oophorectomy is the removal of both fallopian tubes plus both ovaries.
 Evidence is accumulating that many ovarian cancers actually arise in the fallopian tubes and secondarily involve the ovary.
 There is strong evidence that salpingo-oophorectomy is very effective in reducing risk for ovarian cancer in women who carry the BRCA1 or BRCA2 mutation.

-Primary peritoneal carcinoma, a rare cancer that develops in the peritoneum (the thin membrane that lines the inside of the abdomen), can still develop in women who have their ovaries and tubes removed.
+Primary peritoneal carcinoma, a rare cancer that develops in the peritoneum (the thin membrane that lines the inside of the abdomen and gives rise to the epithelial lining of the ovary), can still develop in women who have their ovaries and tubes removed.
 Some of these peritoneal cancers may actually come from small tumors that originated in the fallopian tubes.
 Some evidence suggests that preventive salpingo-oophorectomy may reduce the risk for peritoneal cancer and fallopian tube cancers, in addition to ovarian cancer.

 Oophorectomy causes immediate menopause, which can raise health concerns for premenopausal women.
 You should discuss all the risks and benefits of prophylactic oophorectomy with your health care team, as well as the option for hormone therapy after surgery.